gregerolsson/grafeo/docs/user-guide/compact-store.md

 ---
 title: Compact Store
-description: Convert a database to a read-only columnar format for faster queries and lower memory usage.
+description: Convert a database to a layered columnar format for faster queries and lower memory usage; remains writable through an overlay.
 tags:
   - performance
   - storage